Aesop's Fables (film series)

 Aesop's Fables (previously titled Aesop's Film Fables and Aesop's Sound Fables) is a series of animated short subjects, created by American cartoonist Paul Terry.
-Produced from 1921 to 1934, the series includes The Window Washers (1925), Scrambled Eggs (1926), Small Town Sheriff (1927), Dinner Time (1928), and Gypped in Egypt (1930).
-Dinner Time is the first cartoon with a synchronized soundtrack ever released to the public.
+Produced from 1921 to 1934, notable cartoons in the series include: The Window Washers (1925), Scrambled Eggs (1926), Small Town Sheriff (1927), Dinner Time (1928), and Gypped in Egypt (1930).
+Dinner Time was the first cartoon with a synchronized soundtrack released to the public.